grahamplata/grahamplata-old/src/posts/2018-11-04-demo-day/index.md

 ---
-path: '/demoday'
+path: "/demoday"
-title: 'Bike Demo Courtesy of Twisted Cog'
+title: "Bike Demo Courtesy of Twisted Cog"
-date: '2018-11-04'
+date: "2018-11-04"
 featuredImage: "./IMG_9884.JPG"
+author: grahamplata
+excert: "Demoing some luxury gravel Bikes."
+tags: ["photos", "blog", "cycling"]
 ---

 ## The Ride by the Numbers

-+ Distance: 26.0mi
+- Distance: 26.0mi
-+ Moving Time: 2:04:03
+- Moving Time: 2:04:03
-+ Elevation: 595ft
+- Elevation: 595ft
-+ Weather: Sunny, clear, 50 degrees Fahrenheit.
+- Weather: Sunny, clear, 50 degrees Fahrenheit.
-+ Trail:  - Lock 60 --> Schuylkill Canal Towpath --> PRT to Oaks --> Oaks to Collegeville --> and back!
+- Trail: - Lock 60 --> Schuylkill Canal Towpath --> PRT to Oaks --> Oaks to Collegeville --> and back!
-+ Bike specs
+- Bike specs
   - Graham: Lauf True Grit
   - Sabrina: Specialized Roubaix

 How many times can a couple get away with "test riding" luxury bikes without ending up on MOST WANTED: NO INTENT TO BUY posters at local bike shops?
 So far, the tally is four.
 We go in with some research, manners, and very eager-eyes.
 This tactic, thankfully, makes us likable enough that the workers let us get away with it.